AdaCore/training_material/courses/fundamentals_of_ada/100_packages.rst

 `with` Clause Syntax
 ----------------------

-* A library unit is a package or subprogram that is not enclosed within another unit
+* A library unit is a package or subprogram that is not nested within another unit

+   - Typically in its own file(s)

+     - e.g. for package :ada:`Test`, GNAT defaults to expect the spec in :filename:`test.ads` and body in :filename:`test.adb`)

 * Only library units may appear in a :ada:`with` statement